Our community formed in the Fall of 1996!

 As the result of Pope Benedict’s Apostolic Constitution, Anglicanorum coetibus, we were anxious to complete our journey to full communion with the Holy See – the fulfillment of the dreams for many of us.

 In the Fall of 2011, we started studying The Catechism of the Catholic Church, under the direction of Father William Foote, the Pastor of St Patrick’s Church in Cambridge.
-We completed our instruction on December 11, made our individual confessions, and were received into the full communion at the Catholic Church by our Diocesan, The Most Reverend Douglas Crosby, OMI, DD, in his Cathedral of Christ the King in Hamilton, during an Anglican Use Mass, on January 1, 2012.
+We completed our instruction on December 11, made our individual confessions, and were received into the full communion of the Catholic Church by our Diocesan, The Most Reverend Douglas Crosby, OMI, DD, in his Cathedral of Christ the King in Hamilton, during an Anglican Use Mass, on January 1, 2012.
 (See His Excellency’s letter, under Links – “Our Reception into the Catholic Church”.)

 While our intention was to become part of a Canadian Ordinariate, as perceived in Anglicanorum coetibus, we were delighted that Bishop Crosby agreed to receive us as a Catholic community and allow us to use the Anglican Use liturgy.
 At the suggestion of the then Chancellor of the Hamilton Diocese, we changed our legal name from “The Parish of” to “The Sodality of” St. Edmund, King and Martyr.

 Father Foote gave us a permanent place to worship in his Church and agreed to celebrate an Anglican Use Mass for us each Sunday.
 Our ﬁrst Mass was celebrated on January 5, 2012 at the Lady Altar in St Patrick’s Church.
-(The Sodality gave St. Patrick’s the altar, altar candles, and much “holy hardware”) Initially, the Mass was at 1:00 pm, but was subsequently changed to 8:00 am.
+(The Sodality gave St. Patrick’s the altar, altar candles, and much “holy hardware”.)
+Initially, the Mass was at 1:00 pm, but was subsequently changed to 8:00 am.

 In May of 2013, during a visit by Monsignor Jeffrey Steenson, the then Ordinary of The Personal Ordinariate of The Chair of St. Peter, we were informally received as a community of the Ordinariate.